Deciding where to study for an arts or humanities degree is not easy, with hundreds of options all over the world.

-As another of the world’s most prestigious institutions, Oxford is hugely respected across all disciplines.
-The humanities division includes the faculties of music, history, Classics, English language and literature and a number of other schools.
+As another of the world’s most prestigious institutions, the University of Oxford is hugely respected across all disciplines.
+The humanities division includes the faculties of music, history, classics and English language and literature among others.

 In line with the British higher education system, students entering Oxford are admitted for a specific course, in contrast to US institutions where students can take a variety of courses before declaring their major.

 It is possible for undergraduates to study for joint degrees, such as philosophy, politics and economics (PPE) – a course particularly well known at Oxford – and combinations of arts and sciences.

 Many writers, actors, composers and other prominent personalities in arts and culture are Oxford graduates including the novelist Graham Greene, actor Felicity Jones and screenwriter Richard Curtis.